Registration And Pre-Workshop

 What if I want to pay by check?
 You can still do that!
 All checks must be postmarked by Dec.
 1.- no exceptions.
 When you’re registering, just make sure you click on the appropriate button, that says “pay by check”.
 Send your checks to: Bill Boyd, NWSF treasurer, 7728 21st Ave.
 NW, Seattle, WA 98117.

 What kind of setup do I need to participate in Zoom?
 There will be a detailed list of best ways to get set up.
 Bottom line: 1.
 Use a computer or laptop computer (vs. a tablet, pad of phone).
 2. Be able to connect directly in to your router – ethernet cables are the best!
 3. Be sure you’ve got the latest version of Zoom on your computer.
-Much more on this to come. ** There will also be an orientation session on Thursday, January 14th.. at a time to be determined, to help you get the best out of your Zoom experience.
+Much more on this to come. ** There will also be an orientation session on Thursday, January 14th.. at 5:30 pm Pacific Coast time, to help you get the best out of your Zoom experience.

 What instruments are best suited for this workshop?
 Fiddle and cello are at the top of the list, but there’s so much more!
 Due to the virtual component this year, there are many others that might be included: viola, string bass, guitar, mandolin, piano, flutes, recorders and whistles, harp, xylophones, accordions, and yes, even bagpipes!